cu-swe4s-fall-2023/assignment-2-python-refresher-sdslack/README.md

                         Column number to query from the file --summary_function SUMMARY_FUNCTION
-                        Function to summarize results, use "mean", "median", or "std_dev"
+                        Function to summarize results, use "mean", "median", or "std_dev" --write-file WRITE_FILE
+                        Option to write results to file

 ```

 In more detail, the inputs to print_fires.py are as follows: